-Ah, mornings.
-A good morning routine can seem like it will really set the productivity tone for the rest of the day.
-Some days you’re dialed into every detail: cooking a big breakfast, experimenting with new hairstyles.
-Other days… well, you’re slipping into the office through the backdoor with yesterday’s shirt on.
-It happens.
+A good morning routine can really set the productivity tone for the rest of the day.
+Some days you’re dialed into every detail: cooking a big breakfast, experimenting with new hairstyles, trying to meditate.

 While a great morning moment can feel pretty magical, there’s more to the perfectly productive day than mystical forces at work.
 A morning routine that leads to productivity is in fact a science that you can implement in your own life.